WilcoTerink/SPHY/README.md

 <img src="https://github.com/WilcoTerink/SPHY/blob/master/SPHY_concepts.jpg" alt="SPHY model concepts" height="500" width="500">

+<b>Changes with respect to version 2.0.3</b></br>
+RESERVOIR module is split into two modules, being a LAKE and a RESERVOIR module.
+The advantage is that these modules can run independently from each other.
+The new RESERVOIR module allows the implementation of a simple or advanced reservoir, whereas the advanced reservoir allows for operational reservoir management.

 <b>SPHY model user group</b></br>
 A user group for the SPHY model is available in <a href="https://groups.google.com/forum/#!forum/sphy-model-user" target="_blank">Google Groups</a>.
 You can use this group to post Questions and Answers related to the source code, available plugins, input and output formats, calibration, applications, and suggestions for improvements.